Public Transport in Georgia: A Local’s Practical Guide

 How to Travel from Tbilisi to Stepantsminda (Kazbegi)

-Using minibus for this route is not entirely great, as you can make stops to see the Ananuri fortress or Gudauri viewpoint for instance.
+Using minibus for this route is not entirely great, as you can’t make stops to see the Ananuri fortress or Gudauri viewpoint on the way.

 The minibuses arrive to this location, from which you can walk to the pathways leading up the Gergeti Trinity church.